Prasannalakshmiganesan/event-registration/README.md

 ## DESIGN STEPS:

 ### Step 1:
+Go to the figma.com website.

 ### Step 2:
+login and create a team project.

 ### Step 3:
+Each team members can take part in designing the pages.

 ### Step 4:
+Create login page, home page, report page, registration page and thank you page.

 ### Step 5:
+Prototype the pages.

 ### Step 6: